 *This experience was kindly gifted, however all opinions are my own.

 The Hilton Imperial History

 This incredible hotel was first built in 1897 and proudly presents the finest hotel in the region.
 It was the first hotel with modern amenities such as elevators, running hot water and electricity.
-This year the Hilton Imperial Dubrovnik has been refurbished in the executive lounge, the rooms and the imperial bar and lounge and I can honestly say it’s beautiful.
+This year the Hilton Imperial, Dubrovnik has been refurbished in the executive lounge, the rooms and the imperial bar and lounge and I can honestly say it’s beautiful.

 Outside the Hilton Imperial Hotel at night

 We arrived on Tuesday 29th in the morning.
 Our transfer dropped us outside the hotel and you’re instantly stunned at the location.
-The Hilton Imperial is situated in the heart of the Old Town, just a minute walk from the City Walls and the Lovrijenac Fortress which if you are a Games Of Thrones fan you would recognise as the Red Keep in Kings Landing.
+The Hilton Imperial is situated in the heart of the Dubrovnik Old Town, just a minute walk from the City Walls and the Lovrijenac Fortress which if you are a Game Of Thrones fan you would recognise as the Red Keep in Kings Landing.

 The beautiful lights in the reception